shzhe02/cornerboxes/content/logbooks/logbook-site.md

 Link to [Hugo](https://gohugo.io).

 I caught wind of GitHub Pages from a classmate of mine, which prompted me to look into static site generators further.
 It is basically perfect security-wise, since static sites means that the entire site is just basic HTML with some very light JavaScript.
-In other words, there is no database behinds the scenes that could be hacked.
+In other words, there is no database behind the scenes that could be hacked.

+Since all the content pages are written in Markdown, I found out that I could also use Obsidian to edit the files, making my writing experience significantly better.

+On the hosting end, I decided to use Cloudflare Pages over GitHub Pages due to Cloudflare Pages' more generous limits.

+As for the theme, I initially tried to use the [Stack theme](https://github.com/CaiJimmy/hugo-theme-stack), but I found it quite difficult to configure and understand.
+Later, I tried the [PaperMod theme](https://github.com/adityatelange/hugo-PaperMod), but the complete lack of sidebars (table of contents could only be placed at the top of each page) made it feel too restrictive in my opinion.
+I eventually settled on a fork of the PaperMod theme, [PaperModX](https://github.com/reorx/hugo-PaperModX), which checked all my boxes.
+To add a little personal touch, I switched up the color scheme to the Nord theme, hence my personal fork, [PaperModX-nordish](https://github.com/shzhe02/PaperModX-nordish).

+And that's where we are now!